 The eyes are an essential sensory organ.
-Fish, birds, insects and reptiles have them as well as just about every mammal.
-Finding food, defense, offense, mating or just having fun requires the brain to see what is around us.
+Fish, birds, insects and reptiles have them and just about every mammal.
+Finding food, defense, offense, mating, or just having fun requires the brain to see what is around us.

-It is interesting to see the embryonic development of eyes.
+It is interesting to see the embryonic development of the eyes.
 They start as stalks of neural tissue sprouting from the front part of the brain.
 Reach straight out in front of you with both hands and pretend you are holding a ball.
-The arms are these stalks called the optic nerves and the cupped hands are the back of the eyeball called the retina.
+The arms are these stalks called the optic nerves, and the cupped hands are the back of the eyeball, called the retina.
 Your body represents the brain.
-In essence, the eyes are a direct extension of the brain visible to all who look at them.
+The eyes are a direct extension of the brain visible to all who look at them.

-Half of each eye’s nerves from the brain cross over to the other side to the opposite eyeball.
-The stalk develops forward into the eye socket of the skull and then forms a unique layer of light receptors called the retina.
-Unique to the horse is the shape of this and is called a ramped retina.
-This allows for a different focal point depending if the head is lowered for grazing (the flat of the face looking towards the horizon for predators) or raised to look down the nose at something close (you).
+The nerves for each eye originate in separate brain halves and then mix and cross over before reaching the eyeball.
+Most of the visual information from the left eye goes to the right half of the brain, while the opposite is true for the right eye.
+Only a small amount of data from an eyeball remains on the same side of the brain.
+The optic nerves form a unique layer of light receptors called the retina within the eye.
+The shape of this is special to the horse.
+Called a ramped retina, some theories state the ramp allows for a different focal point depending if the head is lowered for grazing (the flat of the face looking towards the horizon for predators) or raised to look down the nose at something close (you).

-Following the retina forward is a lens to form uniform light rays.
-It is suspended in fluids and covered by a diaphragm (the uvea which contains the iris giving the color of the eye) to control the amount of light coming into the eye (the pupil).
-Unlike most animals, the horse adds a glob of tissue to this diaphragm to help shade the sun called the corpora nigra.
+Forward of the retina is a lens that forms uniform light rays.
+It is suspended in fluids and covered by a diaphragm (the uvea, which contains the iris giving the eye color) to control the amount of light coming into the eye (the pupil).
+Unlike most animals, the horse adds a glob of tissue to this diaphragm (usually only on the upper edge but can also be on the bottom edge)to help shade the sun called the corpora nigra.

-Finally the front of the eye is covered with a transparent membrane called the cornea.
+Finally, the front of the eye has a transparent membrane called the cornea.
 This membrane seals the inside of the eye from the outside and is fully transparent unless damaged.
-For further protection the eyeball is protected with upper and lower eyelids and a special 3rd eyelid called the nictitating membrane.
-The outside of the eyeball is bathed in fluid (tears) to lubricate, preserve corneal transparency, initiates the bending of the light rays for focusing and distribution of nutrition and immunoglobulins to maintain the health of the cornea.
-The tears are drained through small holes on the inside corner of the eye connected to a tunnel in the skull that empties the tears at the nostrils (the nasolacrimal ducts).
+The upper and lower eyelids protect the eyeballs for further protection, and a special 3rd eyelid adds to this protection and is called the nictitating membrane.
+The outside of the eyeball is bathed in fluid (tears) to lubricate, preserve corneal transparency, initiate the light rays’ bending for focusing, and distribute nutrition and immunoglobulins to maintain the health of the cornea.
+The tears drain through small holes on the inside corner of the eye, then travel through a tunnel within the skull, finally emptying them at the nostrils (the nasolacrimal ducts).

 With so many parts to the eye, there are several areas where problems can occur.
-Trauma is the leading problem but infections, immune inflammation and neoplasia can also affect these structures.
-Loss of clear vision (corneal ulcer), loss of all vision (cataracts, blind), loss of the eyeball (enucleation) and tear overproduction or poor draining all can occur.
-Most of these can be seen with our own eyes especially if we are looking for them.
+Trauma is the leading problem, but infections, immune inflammation and neoplasia can also affect these structures.
+Loss of clear vision (corneal ulcer), loss of all vision (cataracts, blind), loss of the eyeball (enucleation), and tear overproduction or poor draining all can occur.
+Most of these can be seen with our own eyes, especially if we look for them.